Emoun/duplicate/README.md

 Travis will also reset the change log as part of the release, so do not change the `## [Unreleased]` line nor add an entry for new releases yourself.

-Travis will also add the new releases changes to `cargo-readme.md` under the `## Changelog` section.
-So do not touch that eihter.
+Travis will also add the new release's changes to `cargo-readme.md` under the `Changelog` section.
+So do not touch that either.

 #### License